Homelessness & UBI Deep Dive

-Cash Can be Effective for Helping the Homeless
+Cash can be Effective for Helping the Homeless

 New Leaf Project: A basic income experiment run by Foundations for Social Change helping homeless individuals in Canada, the New Leaf Project gave over 100 recently homeless individuals $7,500 of unconditional cash.

-• The experiment resulted in a 39% reduction in spending on drugs, alcohol, and cigarettes.
-Furthermore, the cost savings to the shelter system paid off the cost of the cash transfer after just 12 months.
+• The cost savings to the shelter system paid off the cost of the cash transfer after just 12 months.
 We should also note that corporal and medical costs are far higher in the US than in Canada, so transfers in the US would pay for themselves far faster.

 Homeless Cash